CHIEF SHENENDOAH: AGELESS LEADER

 And so it was, and remains, and is affirmed in the Treaty of Canandaigua.
 Shenendoah knew that which he signed and trusted the United States and George Washington, who once wrote of him: ”The Indian who accompanies Mr. Kirkland is an Oneida Chief of considerable Rank in his own Country… His Tribe has been very friendly to the Cause of the United Colonies…”

-So it continues thus for today’s Oneida Nation – defending said colonies, now states, in every war since their inception as one country – remaining true to the bonds and treaties as set forth by the mark of Shenendoah 214 years ago at Canandaigua.
+So it continues thus for today’s Oneida Indian Nation – defending said colonies, now states, in every war since their inception as one country – remaining true to the bonds and treaties as set forth by the mark of Shenendoah more than 200 years ago at Canandaigua.